AnKing-VIP/AnKing-Note-Types/README.md

 # AnKing Note Types
 For simplicity and ease-of-use, I have uploaded all of my note types here.
 This will allow for better tracking of changes and better tutorials.

+**Open the Note Types Folder.
+Each Folder has it's own README file that explains the note**